LibreTechnica/libretechnica.github.io/content/en/blog/join-our-lemmy-instance/index.md

 If no one else has subscribed to that Community before, the page might be blank.
 But over time, the instance will add more posts and comments as they're federated to your home one.
 So if you don't want to check out every Community on it's home instance, just go crazy on subscriptions and the content will steaadly come in after a day or so.

+## Posting

+Go to the Community you want to post in and post!
+Just be sure you're logged into your home account.

+## Learn More

+Learn more in the [Lemmy Documentation](https://join-lemmy.org/docs/index.html) which includes information for users, admins, and contributors.